 Table of Contents

-What Types of Working Visas Are Available in Zimbabwe?
+Types of Work Visas in Zimbabwe

 Most foreign nationals will need a visa to visit Zimbabwe.
 As far as entry requirements are concerned, the country divides foreign nationals into three distinct categories:

 - Category A: This category includes nationals of countries that do not require a visa to travel to Zimbabwe.

 - Category B: This category applies to foreign nationals from a selection of countries, including the United States, the United Kingdom, and many nations that are member states of the European Union (EU).
 Category B nationals can get a visa on arrival at the airport in Zimbabwe.

 - Category C: Category C includes nationals of India, Pakistan, and several EU member states, along with a number of other countries.
 These individuals will need to obtain a visa before traveling to Zimbabwe, unlike those in Category B.

 A variety of visas are available to foreign nationals who plan to travel to Zimbabwe.
 Some of the most commonly issued visas are tourist visas and short-term business visas.
 In addition to those, Zimbabwe issues work permits for foreign employees.
 Work permits are available for several categories of expatriates, including:

 - Professionals with specialized skills that are not common in Zimbabwe

 - Foreign researchers with clearances from the Research Council of Zimbabwe

 - Short-term employees on six-month contracts with local businesses